Zuleyha Keskin

 Zuleyha is the Associate Head of School at the Centre for Islamic Studies and Civilisation (CISAC) and a lecturer in Islamic Spirituality and Contemporary Islamic Studies.
 Zuleyha co-founded ISRA Australia in 2009 with the vision to establish university level Islamic studies courses that teach both classical and contemporary Islamic studies at university level.
 This led to the establishment of the Centre for Islamic Studies and Civilisation (CISAC) at Charles Sturt University.

-Zuleyha facilitated the development of the Bachelor of Islamic Studies, Bachelor of Islamic Studies (Honours), Master of Islamic Studies, Master of Classical Arabic, and most recently, the Graduate Certificate in Islamic Psychology.
-Zuleyha has been the Course Director at Charles Sturt University for these courses since their inception in 2010.
+Zuleyha led the development of the Bachelor of Islamic Studies, Bachelor of Islamic Studies (Honours), Master of Islamic Studies, Master of Classical Arabic, and, most recently, the Graduate Certificate in Islamic Psychology.
+She oversaw these initiatives during her role as Course Director (2010–2021), before being appointed Associate Head of School.

-Zuleyha is also the Managing Editor of the Australian Journal of Islamic Studies (AJIS) and the President of the Australian Association of Islamic and Muslim Studies (AAIMS).
+Zuleyha is also the Editor-in-Chief of the Australian Journal of Islamic Studies (AJIS) and the Vice President of the Australian Association of Islamic and Muslim Studies (AAIMS).

 • ISL170 Ihsan (Spirituality) Essentials